KittyShizz/AutoDV/readme.txt

 Auto DV For Qbcore
-Is my first script i ever made is very shot but seems to run well enjoy! blub.
+Is my first script i ever made is very short but seems to run well enjoy! blub.

 By Kitty Shizz